dovedb/DoveDB/README.md

 <img src="./figs/framework.png" width="560">

-DoveDB, inspired by [Otif](https://favyen.com/otif.pdf) and [Sampling-Resilient Multi-Object Tracking](https://github.com/dovedb/DoveDB/blob/main/technical%20report.pdf), is a systematic data management platform with high usability and low latency created by [DILAB](https://dilab-zju.github.io/).
+DoveDB, inspired by [Otif](https://favyen.com/otif.pdf) and Multi-Object Tracking, is a systematic data management platform with high usability and low latency created by [DILAB](https://dilab-zju.github.io/).
 It is integrated with the following desirable features:

   * Declarative query language
   * Spark data model